JohannesBuchner/Xstack/README.md

   - see `help(resample_XstackRunner)` for the documentation for each input parameter.

-- (Still working on it ...)
-View [`./demo/demo.ipynb`](https://nbviewer.org/github/AstroChensj/Xstack/blob/main/demo/demo.ipynb) for a quick walk-through and more examples!
+- View [`./demo/demo.ipynb`](https://nbviewer.org/github/AstroChensj/Xstack/blob/main/demo/demo.ipynb) for a quick walk-through and more examples!